-Alma's soliloguy in chapter 29 also exhibits reminiscences of his three-day experience.
-First, he wishes that he were an angel and, like the angel of the Lord who confronted him, he wishes he could "go forth and speak . . . with a voice to shake the earth, ... as with the voice of thunder" (Alma 29:1-2).
+Alma's soliloquy in chapter 29 also exhibits reminiscences of his three-day experience.
+First, he wishes that he were an angel and, like the angel of the Lord who confronted him, he wishes he could "go forth and speak . . . with a voice to shake the earth, . . . as with the voice of thunder" (Alma 29:1-2).
 The descriptions of the appearance of the angel of the Lord to Alma and his friends are compelling.
-In his own words, Alma recounted that "God sent his holy angel to stop us by the way.
+In his own words, Alma recounted: "God sent his holy angel to stop us by the way.
 And behold, he spake unto us, as it were the voice of thunder, and the whole earth did tremble beneath our feet" (Alma 36:6-7).

-The account from other witnesses says that "the angel of the Lord appeared unto them; and he spake as it were with a voice of thunder, which caused the earth to shake upon which they stood" (Mosiah 27:11).
+The account from other witnesses says that "the angel of the Lord appeared unto them; . . . and he spake as it were with a voice of thunder, which caused the earth to shake upon which they stood" (Mosiah 27:11).
 The similarities cannot be missed.
 They combine mention of the angel with reference to his thundering voice and the resulting earthquake.

-The reference to the captivity of his forebears forms a second tie.
-In his soliloquy Alma says, "I also remember the captivity of my fathers; for I surely do know that the Lord did deliver them out of bondage. . . .
-Yea, I have always remembered the captivity of my fathers; and that same God who delivered them out of the hands of the Egyptians did deliver them out of bondage" (Alma 29:11-12).
-At this point, we recall the angel's instructions to Alma: "Go, and remember the captivity of thy fathers. . . .
-For they were in bondage, and [God] has delivered them" (Mosiah 27:16).
+The reference to the captivity of Alma's forebears forms a second tie.
+In his soliloquy Alma says:

+"I also remember the captivity of my fathers; for I surely do know that the Lord did deliver them out of bondage. . . .

+"Yea, I have always remembered the captivity of my fathers; and that same God who delivered them out of the hands of the Egyptians did deliver them out of bondage" (Alma 29:11-12).

+At this point, we recall the angel's instructions to Alma: "Go, and remember the captivity of thy fathers . . . for they were in bondage, and [God] has delivered them" (Mosiah 27:16).

 Alma's service as a divine instrument in bringing others to God comprises a third connection.
-In his soliloquy Alma declared: "This is my glory, that perhaps I may be an instrument in the hands of God to bring some soul to repentance; and this is my joy.
-And behold, when I see many of my brethren truly penitent, and coming to the Lord their God, then is my soul filled with joy" (Alma 29:10).
-Similarly, in his personal recounting Alma told his son Helaman that from the time of his three-day ordeal until that moment, "I have labored without ceasing, that
+In his soliloquy Alma declared:

+"This is my glory, that perhaps I may be an instrument in the hands of God to bring some soul to repentance; and this is my joy.

+"And behold, when I see many of my brethren truly penitent, and coming to the Lord their God, then is my soul filled with joy" (Alma 29:9-10).

-I might bring souls unto repentance; that I might bring them to taste of the exceeding joy of which I did taste" (Alma 36:24).
-He continued by speaking metaphorically of his success in his missionary endeavors as if it were fruit of agricultural labors: "The Lord doth give me exceedingly great joy in the fruit of my labors; For because of the word which he has imparted unto me, behold, many have been born of God, and have tasted as I have tasted, and have seen eye to eye as I have seen" (vv 25-26; compare Alma 29:13-15).
+Similarly, in his personal recounting Alma told his son Helaman that from the time of his three-day ordeal until that moment, "I have labored without ceasing, that I might bring souls unto repentance; that I might bring them to taste of the exceeding joy of which I did taste" (Alma 36:24).
+He continued by speaking metaphorically of his success in his missionary endeavors as if it were fruit of agricultural labors:

+"The Lord doth give me exceedingly great joy in the fruit of my labors;

+"For because of the word which he has imparted unto me, behold, many have been born of God, and have tasted as I have tasted, and have seen eye to eye as I have seen" (Alma 36:25-26; see also Alma 29:13-15).